Agoric/documentation/main/javascript-modifications/ses-guide.md

   finishes processing.
 But be aware it won't run until after all *other* ready Promise callbacks execute.

   There are two queues: the *IO queue* (accessed by `setImmediate`), and the *Promise queue* (accessed by Promise resolution).
-SES code can only add to the Promise queue.
+SES code can add to the Promise queue, but needs to be given a capability to be able to add to the IO queue.
 Note that the Promise queue is higher-priority than the IO queue, so the Promise queue must be empty for any IO or timers to be handled.
 * `setInterval` and `setTimeout` (and `clearInterval`/`clearTimeout`): Any notion of time must come from exchanging messages with external timer services (the SwingSet environment provides a `TimerService` object